Sculptures, Plaques, Reliefs, Murals, and Fountains at USC

 - J. Seward Johnson, So the Bishop Said to the Actress, 1981.
 Taper Hall for the Humanities, temporary installation, fall 2007.

-- Merrell Gage, Bas reliefs on the Alan Hancock building, 1940.
+- Merrell Gage, Bas reliefs on the Allan Hancock building, 1940.
 (C. Samuel Lunden; C. Raimond Johnson)

 - Christy Decker, Passages Collide as Knowledge Advances, 2007.
 Allan Hancock building, 4th floor.